Lalitpur, Nepal: Geography

 Lalitpur is on the elevated tract of land in Kathmandu Valley on the south side of the Bagmati River, which separates it from the city of Kathmandu on the northern and western side.
 The Karmanasa Khola acts as the boundary on the eastern side.
 It was developed on relatively thin layers of deposited clay and gravel in the central part of a dried ancient lake known as the Nagdaha.
 The city has an area of 15.43 square kilometres and is divided into 29 municipal wards.
-It is bounded by: